BitLucid/ninjawars/README.markdown

 -When you're ready, send me a message or hit the "pull request" button on this ninjawars repository to request that your changes get pulled back in to the main ninjawars code.

 ### For non-web-based contribution:
-Download the ninjawars source code, change files, and send the changed text to us, ninjawarslivebythesword@gmail.com, we'll try to incorporate the changes on our side appropriately.me, I'll try to incorporate the changes appropriately.
+Download the ninjawars source code, change files, and send the changed text to us, ninjawarslivebythesword@gmail.com, we'll try to incorporate the changes on our side appropriately.

 ### Full Contribution:
 Learning how to use the git app on your local machine is highly recommended for any programmer or webdesigner, though there's a high initial learning curve.
 My recommendation, especially if you're running windows, is to try setting up git-tortoise http://code.google.com/p/tortoisegit/ as a really simple solution for starting to harness git's power.
 Of course, you can also always just use github's web interface to contribute patches, though that won't be as clean on our end.